- About Us

 - Contact Us

-Tech has fielded a men's Lacrosse team for the past forty one years and has played a varied schedule including games against Division I and III varsity teams such as; Duke, Georgetown, Kenyon, North Carolina, MIT, VMI and College Club teams.
+Tech has fielded a men's Lacrosse team for the past forty five years and has played a varied schedule including games against Division I and III varsity teams such as; Duke, Georgetown, Kenyon, North Carolina, MIT, VMI and College Club teams.
 Lacrosse was founded as a varsity sport in 1924 by Dr. John Bascom Crenshaw, a former varsity Lacrosse player at Johns Hopkins.
 Dr. Crenshaw was Head of the Modern Language Department for 31 years and early member of the Athletic Board.
 He had extensive Lacrosse contacts dating to his days playing in the goal for the 1893 team.
 Dr. Crenshaw was intent on building a strong program.
 Tech competed for five seasons until the onset of the Great Depression in 1929.
 The early years was highlighted by a contest in Atlanta versus Syracuse in 1927 featuring many Syracuse All , Dr. Crenshaw had planned an aggressive schedule including, Virginia, Johns Hopkins, (the defending national champions), Maryland, Penn, Navy and the Mount Washington Lacrosse Club.
 Unfortunately the schedule was never played and the season was canceled.
 The Georgia Tech Archives contains all contracts and correspondence from this early period.

 Restored as a Club Sport in 1971, with an initial game in Nashville against Vanderbilt University the sport grew on campus for the next decade.
 Throughout the late 1970's and early 1980's the team was the strongest Club team in the deep south.
 During this time the team won the Sun Coast Tournament in 1981 which was an annual spring gathering of over fifteen Division III teams, played a two game series with fellow Engineering school MIT; one loss and one victory, and played Duke on an annual home and home basis.
 Success was not as great in the mid 1980's and early 1990's.